CedricDeVijt/CompilersProject/README.md

 - `tests/` contains the test cases for the compiler
 - `test.sh` is a shell script that runs all the tests
 - `README.md` contains the project description and team members
-- `TODO.md` contains the requirements for the project
+- `TODO_AST.md` contains the requirements for the project

 ## ANTLR Grammar

-The ANTLR grammar can be found in the `src/grammar` directory.
-The grammar is defined in the `Grammar.g4` file.
+The ANTLR grammar can be found in the `grammars/Grammar.g4` directory.
 The grammar defines the syntax of the `C` language and is used by the ANTLR parser to generate the AST.

 ## How to Run the Compiler